sdsykes/brilliant-cut/README.md

 As the result for each size is calculated once, this should be very efficient at totalling the values of the list of raw gems.

-SWift offers a nice combination of features for this solution, including the functional reduce() and class and struct types, used for Stone and Chunk (which finds its own value on initialisation) respectively.
+Swift offers a nice combination of features for this solution, including the functional reduce() and class and struct types, used for Stone and Chunk (which finds its own value on initialisation) respectively.